 Do you have a high academic level of the Spanish language or a desire to work with special-needs children?

-If so, consider getting certified in high school math, science, or special education.
+If so, consider getting certified in high school math, science, bilingual education, ESL, or special education.

 The easiest thing to do on this summer to-do list for teachers?

-Just stay home, watch TV, sleep, lounge, eat, talk on the phone, do WHATEVER you want!
+Stay home, watch TV, sleep, lounge, eat, talk on the phone, and do whatever you want.